Human Rights

 • [Developmental]: Matters encouraged for suppliers

-Through these efforts, we avoid causing or encouraging adverse impacts on human rights based on the activities of companies and organizations with which the Ajinomoto Group has business relationships.
-We deal with any such impacts should they occur.
-We also seek to prevent or mitigate adverse impacts on human rights linked directly to Ajinomoto Group operations, products, or services conducted through business relationships, even if not contributing to such impacts.
+The intent of these policies is to avoid causing or contributing to adverse impacts on human rights by companies or organizations with whom the Ajinomoto Group has business relationships.
+We address such impacts should they occur.
+We also seek to prevent or mitigate adverse impacts on human rights linked directly to Ajinomoto Group operations, products, or services through business relationships, even if not contributing to such impacts.
+We hold information sessions regularly (twice a year) for major raw material suppliers to inform them of the Ajinomoto Group approach and current status, exchanging opinions as appropriate.

 Guidelines for Group Shared Policy for Suppliers Compliance Survey